How to Prevent & Address Motorcycle Accidents and Injuries

 - Always comply with traffic lights, signs, speed limits, lane markings and other rules meant to keep you safe.

-However, oftentimes, motorcyclists will follow all of the guidelines above and still find themselves the victim of an accident caused by a negligent driver, like getting hit by a car taking a left-hand turn or attempting to back out of a driveway.
+However, oftentimes, motorcyclists will follow all of the guidelines above and still find themselves the victim of a motorcycle accident injury caused by a negligent driver, like getting hit by a car taking a left-hand turn or attempting to back out of a driveway.
 When that happens, if you are able, keep yourself safe from any additional harm by following these simple steps:

 - If you are safely able, remove yourself from the road and other potential oncoming traffic.